chris18890/Corp-account-management/README.md

 3 - when running the setup scripts the -Domain param is the NetBIOS name of the domain only, and the
     -DomainSuffix param is the external domain.
 EG if you supply -Domain "Corp" and -DomainSuffix "company.com" your AD domain will be called "corp.company.com".
-Ideally make the -EmailSuffix the same as -DomainSuffix to give your users sensible email address and UPN values, EG username@company.com for the UPN and FirstName.LastName@company.com for the email address.
+Ideally make the -EmailSuffix the same as -DomainSuffix to give your users a sensible email address and UPN values, EG username@company.com for the UPN and FirstName.LastName@company.com for the email address.
     Users can be added by modifying the \Scripts\Users\Users.CSV file.